LavaSlider/DSSparseArray/DSMutableSparseArray.md

 #### Return value
 None.
 #### Discussion
-This method is similar to `removeObjectAtIndex:`, but allows you to efficiently remove multiple objects with a single operation. *indexes* specifies the locations of objects to be removed given the state of the array when the method is invoked, as illustrated in the following example.
+This method is similar to [removeObjectAtIndex:](#removeObjectAtIndex), but allows you to efficiently remove multiple objects with a single operation. *indexes* specifies the locations of objects to be removed given the state of the array when the method is invoked, as illustrated in the following example.
 Both empty entries and entries containing objects can be removed with similar effects.

     DSMutableSparseArray *sparseArray = [DSMutableSparseArray sparseArrayWithObjectsAndIndexes: @"one", 0, @"a", 1, @"two", 2, @"b", 3, @"three", 4, @"four", 5, @"j", 11, @"ten", 12, nil];
     NSMutableIndexSet *indexes = [NSMutableIndexSet indexSetWithIndex: 1];